lucasbrun196/beecrowds/README.md

 # My beecrowds repository

-This repository is about some algorithms that I've solving since I learned C++ and use it as a "hobe".
+This repository is about some algorithms that I've solving since I learned C++ and Python and use it as a "hobe".
 It helps me to improve my code skills and my logic.

 - Begginers, AD-HOC, String, Math, Data Structure, Graphs, Binary trees and others